mrkaleArduinoLib/gbj_appwifi/README.md

 * If _WiFiEventStationModeGotIP_ handler is not implemented in the main sketch or from some reasons it does not fire after successful connection, the library simulates its activation.
 * If _WiFiEventStationModeDisconnected_ handler is not implemented in the main sketch or from some reasons it does not fire during repeating waiting for a connection result, the library simulates its activation by a safety counter after safety number of failed connection attempts.
 * The library provides statistical smoothing of <abbr title='Received Signal Strength Indicator'>RSSI</abbr> by `median` from `5` consecutive values in <abbr title='decibel milliwatt'>dBm</abbr>.
+* The library enables a simple ping to the current wifi gateway in order to detect false wifi status as connected.

 <a id="internals"></a>